elvis-epx/IoT/mpy/README.md

 The event loop does call time.sleep() when idle, but this won't put the ESP32 MCU to sleep.
 MicroPython currently does not use the "automatic light sleep" feature available in ESP-IDF, but it may use it in the future, and then our framework will enable significant energy savings.

+Still about energy, we use the profile\_boot.py to set the MCU frequency.
+In all our profiles, we set it to 80Mhz, which allows the ESP32 to run cooler and we don't see the need of more performance.